Get a free audiologist consultation using the form below

 Pros

-• check Many people like the idea of them because they are hidden, and they don’t want to wear a bulky device that everyone can see.
+• Many people like the idea of them because they are hidden, and they don’t want to wear a bulky device that everyone can see.

-• check CIC and IIC hearing aids are less likely to pick up background sounds, including wind noise.
+• CIC and IIC hearing aids are less likely to pick up background sounds, including wind noise.

 Cons

-• close * Because they are so small, most CIC and invisible hearing aids don’t come with the same features as other types of hearing aids, like bluetooth connectivity, volume control, and directional microphones
+• * Because they are so small, most CIC and invisible hearing aids don’t come with the same features as other types of hearing aids, like bluetooth connectivity, volume control, and directional microphones

-• close * They also have very small batteries, which means they typically have a shorter life and need replacing more frequently
+• * They also have very small batteries, which means they typically have a shorter life and need replacing more frequently

-• close Sitting deep inside the ear canal, these hearing aids are very susceptible to moisture and ear wax clogging them up
+• Sitting deep inside the ear canal, these hearing aids are very susceptible to moisture and ear wax clogging them up

 Costs of in-the-ear hearing aids – including invisible hearing aids – will vary between providers and depend on many different factors.